pragma-/Plang/README.md

       Error: `b` not defined.

 #### Types
-At this stage, there are seven types planned: reference, array, table, string, number, boolean and nil.
+At this stage, these are planned types: nil, boolean, number, string, array, map, and reference.

 Types of variables are inferred from the type of their value.
 All variables are simply declared with `var` and no type specifier.
+However, there is no implicit conversion between types.
+You must [cast](#casting) a value to explicitly convert it to a desired type.

 Currently implemented are: